You did it.

 Here’s some food for thought, though: 50% of all employees are actively keeping an eye on new opportunities.
 The phenomenon of job-hopping is a serious problem given the high cost of onboarding and the impact departing employees can have on office morale.

-As a result, businesses are constantly trying to figure out how to retain employees and fight the notion that their companies represent a revolving door.
+As a result, businesses are constantly trying to figure out how to retain your best people and fight the notion that their companies represent a revolving door.

 The good news?
 Reducing employee turnover doesn’t have to be complicated, nor does it have to be expensive.

-In fact, we’ve broken down five simple strategies today’s companies roll out to retain their best talent.
+In fact, we’ve broken down five simple strategies today’s companies roll out on how to retain your best people.
 Any combination of these tips is fair game for companies of all shapes and sizes, too.

 1. Provide the Proper Perks and Benefits